rcgsmith/Drop-seq-multimapping/README.md

 ## Implementation
 This set of scripts is designed to be incorporated into the user’s current Drop-seq pipeline (v1) setup.
 Extended pipeline output includes all standard Drop-seq output as well as equivalent files with inclusion of specific multimapping alignments as outlined above.

-The following description makes use of the same file descriptions and nomenclature as in Drop-seq computational protocol v1.2 (http://mccarrolllab.org/wp-content/uploads/2016/03/Drop-seqAlignmentCookbookv1.2Jan2016.pdf), and the Drop-seq tools v1.13.
-Both available at https://github.com/broadinstitute/Drop-seq/releases/tag/v1.13.
+The following description makes use of the same file descriptions and nomenclature as in Drop-seq computational protocol v1.2 (http://mccarrolllab.org/wp-content/uploads/2016/03/Drop-seqAlignmentCookbookv1.2Jan2016.pdf), and the Drop-seq tools v1.12.
+Both available from links at https://github.com/broadinstitute/Drop-seq/releases/tag/v1.13.

 The comparison of multimapping alignment sets requires the samtools package (http://www.htslib.org/) and bash and awk implementations.
 It has been tested on systems implementing:
 *	samtools v1.3.2,